jha-captech/Go-API-DynamoDB-Tech-Challenge/docs/2-REST-API-Walkthrough.md

 in mind:
 - Remember, the `BlogContent` table has been designed using single table design.
 This means that the database hase a single table and that table contains multiple entity types, in this case, users and blog posts.
 - The `BlogContent` table has also been designed in such a way that you should not need to use a `scan` action to complete any of the service methods.
 This is because scanning is an expensive operation that we want to avoid if possible when working in the real world.
-- Inorder to discover how best to retive the data for each method, you may need to look at the `BlogContent` table in the NoSQL Workbench to see how the data is structured.
+- Inorder to discover how best to     retrieve the data for each method, you may need to look at the `BlogContent` table in the NoSQL Workbench to see how the data is structured.
 You can also build operations in the NoSQL Workbench to test how to retrieve the data you need.
 - The `BlogContent` table has been built with two separate Global Secondary Indexes (GSI) to facilitate different access patterns.
 You will need to use some of these indexes to complete some of the service methods.
 You can read more about GSIs [here](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/GSI.html).

 If you get stuck, here are some helpful resources on working with `aws-sdk-go-v2`: